Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 Knowing the Children, one should not forget about the Mother.
 Then one lives life without troubles.

-If one abandons personal desires and becomes free from earthly passions, then such a person lives without getting tired.
+If one abandons personal desires and becomes free from worldly passions, then such a one lives without getting tired.

-On the other hand, if one indulges in passions and becomes immersed in earthly affairs, then troubles are unavoidable.
+On the other hand, if one indulges in passions and becomes immersed in worldly affairs, then troubles are unavoidable.

 To see the Subtlest is the true clearness of vision.